FatulM/shamsi_date/README.md

 This way of formatting is more powerful (and arguably easier) than using templates.

 Jalali and Gregorian classes are `Comparable` so you can compare them using `compareTo` method.
+You can also use comparison operators to compare them.

 Here is a complete example: